 If you’re after Amex rewards points, you can slowly earn them with an Amex Platinum credit card, which is mainly for dining and clubbing privileges.

 Or, you can get instant gratification with the little-known American Express Rewards Card.
-It’s the only one on this list that gives you a generous welcome bonus of 24,000 points just for spending $500 a month for the first 3 months of spending.
+It’s the only one on this list that gives you a generous welcome bonus of 24,000 points just for spending $1,500 in the first 3 months.
 That’s enough for at least a $100 voucher from the Amex rewards catalogue.

 Who should use a rewards card?